KostasValeckas/PyLongslit/paper.md

 # Evaluation and Limitations

 To test the pipeline for correctness, we run the pipeline on data from 2
-instruments: NOT ALFOSC[^3] and GTC OSIRIS[^4], and compare the results with the results from a well-established, semi-automated PypeIt Python pipeline  [@pypeit:joss_pub] [@pypeit:joss_arXiv] [@pypeit:zenodo].
+instruments: NOT ALFOSC[^3] and GTC OSIRIS[^4], and compare the results with the results from the well-established, semi-automated PypeIt Python pipeline  [@pypeit:joss_pub] [@pypeit:joss_arXiv] [@pypeit:zenodo].

 ![GTC OSIRIS observation of GQ1218+0823.\label{fig:gtc}](gtc_comp.png)